Tim-Siu/reft-exp/README.md

 Direct RL training on smaller LLMs (e.g., Qwen2.5-1.5B) proved challenging, often leading to model collapse.
 We therefore investigated a distillation-based approach, first distilling knowledge from our larger, RL-trained Qwen2.5-7B model into the smaller Qwen2.5-1.5B model, and then applying RL to the distilled model.

 **Key Result:** Distillation significantly improved the performance of the smaller model, allowing it to exhibit reflection patterns similar to the teacher model.
-Furthermore, applying RL *after* distillation ("cold starting") led to performance comparable to the 7B model, demonstrating the effectiveness of this combined approach.
+Furthermore, applying RL *after* distillation ("cold starting") led to performance comparable to the 7B model, demonstrating the effectiveness of Reinforcement Learning from cold start checkpoints (i.e., distillation SFT then RL).

 <details>
 <summary>Detailed Results and Reproduction Instructions</summary>

 ### Unfruitful attemp: Direct RL on Qwen2.5-1.5B-Insturct

 Direct application of GRPO to Qwen2.5-1.5B-Instruct resulted in model collapse, with the model overfitting and generating dummy responses.
+The model converged to outputting dummy `think` message like "this is a think message" inside the `<think></think>` block.

 <p float="left">
   <img src="docs/pics/small_training_outcome_score.png" width="32%" alt="Training accuracy" />